 Oil spills, especially in large water bodies, have devastating effects that take decades, even centuries, to reverse.
 The BP Oil deepwater oil rig disaster in the Gulf of Mexico is still a climatic disaster today despite the US government and the company spending $65 Billion to mitigate the damage.
 We, however, tend to forget similar disasters that happened in the 20th century, most f which never got as much media coverage as the BP disaster.
-These ten combine into the worst disasters related to oil drilling and shipping across the world that could have acted as a warning going into the 21st century.
+Even today there is thought to be many other global challenges that we need to face, so sadly things like these disasters are always ongoing.
+Getting back to oil spills, these ten combine into the worst disasters related to oil drilling and shipping across the world that could have acted as a warning going into the 21st century.

 The Lakeview Gusher